 - i) Credit Risk - UGB uses the standardized approach for determining the charge for credit risk.
 The standardized approach incorporates the use of external ratings to determine risk factors.
 Financial collaterals are used wherever applicable in order to mitigate the underlying risk.
-The risk weighted assets are determined by multiplying the credit exposure (less specific provisions) by a risk weight factor (determined in accordance with the CBB regulations), that is a function of the type of counterparty, and the counterparty's external rating.
-A risk weight factor of 100% is used for all unrated exposures, except, exposures to unrated multilateral development banks, banks and investment firms which are risk weighted at 50%. - ii) Market Risk - For regulatory reporting purposes, UGB uses the standardized approach.
+The risk weighted assets are determined by multiplying the credit exposure (less specific provisions) by a risk weight factor (determined in accordance with the CBB regulations), that is a function of the type of counterparty, and the counterparty's external rating. - ii) Market Risk - For regulatory reporting purposes, UGB uses the standardized approach.
 This incorporates a charge for general risk and specific risk on its equities, funds, and foreign exchange exposures. - iii) Operational Risk - Under the CBB's Basel III framework, it is mandated that all banks incorporated in the Kingdom of Bahrain, use the basic indicator approach for operational risk.
 The only exception is when specific approval is granted by the CBB to use the standardized approach.
 UGB determines its capital charge for operational risk, by applying an alpha coefficient of 15% to the average gross income for the preceding three financial years.
 Figures for any year in which annual gross income is negative or zero is excluded from both the numerator and denominator when calculating the average.